jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 ### Description
 Lab 7 is divided into two primary parts.
 Part 1 is host-based SRv6 using Linux kernel capabilities on the Rome VM.
 Part 2 will be host-based SRv6 using VPP on the Amsterdam VM.

 The goal of the Jalapeno model is to enable applications to directly control their network experience.
-We envision a process where the application or endpoint requests some Jalapeno *network service* for its traffic.
-The Jalapeno network-service queries the DB and provides a response, which includes an SR-MPLS or SRv6 SID stack.
+We envision a process where the application or endpoint requests some Jalapeno **Network Service** for its traffic.
+The Jalapeno Network Service queries the DB and provides a response, which includes an SR-MPLS or SRv6 SID stack.
 The application or endpoint would then encapsulate its own outbound traffic; aka, the SR or SRv6 encapsulation/decapsulation would be performed at the host where the Application resides.

 The host-based SR/SRv6 encap/decap could be executed at the Linux networking layer, or by an onboard dataplane element such as a vSwitch or VPP, or by a CNI dataplane such as eBPF.
 The encapsulated traffic, once transmitted from the host, will reach the SR/SRv6 transport network and will be statelessly forwarded per the SR/SRv6 encapsulation, thus executing the requested network service.